 I’ve been running owncloud, then nextcloud for years.
 While it worked I was never very happy with it.
-Performance was always lackluster even for 1-2 users, features added was never something I cared about (groupware, AI assistant, talk features – don’t use, need or care).
+Performance was always lackluster even for 1-2 users, features added are seemingly superfluous and was never something I wanted or cared about (groupware, AI assistant, talk features – don’t use, need or care).

 Enter opencloud.
 I’ve been running it for 2 months now and can recommend switching.
 Here’s how I run it using docker compose.
 Note that this is unofficial docker-compose.yml.
 Official docker-compose.yml is over here, but myself and many other people find it too complicated.
 Examples also focus on traefik while people might be using other reverse proxies.